PL-ML/code2inv/README.md

 Remember to set environment variables DYLD_LIBRARY_PATH and PYTHONPATH to contain paths for Z3 shared libraries and Z3Py, respectively.
 These paths will be indicated upon successful installation of Z3.

 ## Frontend Setup (Optional)
 The frontend is used to extract program graphs and verification conditions (VCs) from the input C programs.
 The program graphs and VCs for our benchmarks are already included in the `benchmarks` directory.
-To build the frontend, follow the instructions in README in `code2inv-fe`.
+To build the frontend, follow the instructions in README in `clang-fe`.

 # Experiments